Feeling Overwhelmed At Work? Here's What You Can Do

 Disconnecting from work-related responsibilities and allowing yourself to recharge may positively impact your overall well-being and help you return to work with renewed energy and focus.

-Treat burnout with therapy
+Treat overwhelm at work with therapy

 If you are coping with constant overwhelm, you may be at risk of burning out.
 Burnout is a state of chronic exhaustion that can be attributed to prolonged stress and overwhelm.
 It can significantly impact well-being, work performance, and personal life.
 If you are experiencing symptoms such as exhaustion, cynicism, decreased productivity, or a lack of motivation or interest in your work, it may be beneficial to acknowledge these signs as potential indicators of burnout.